satyrius/gonx/README.md

 ## Performance

+NOTE All benchmarks was made on my old *11" MacBook Air 2011*, so you should get the better results for your brand new hardware ;-)

 I have a few benchmarks for parsing `string` log record into `Entry` using `gonx.Parser`

 	BenchmarkParseSimpleLogRecord      100000            19457 ns/op